 What is a shower valve?
-These valves are fittings designed to control water flow and temperature in the shower.
-Up-to-date shower valves, when properly installed, can make showering more pleasant by reducing temperature fluctuations and surprise changes in water pressure.
+These valves are designed to control water flow and temperature in the shower.
+Up-to-date shower valves, when properly installed, can make showering more pleasant.
+They help reduce temperature and water pressure changes.
 This guide reviews the different types of shower valves available.
 We'll help you understand your options.
-In turn, it'll make it easier to upgrade or replace a shower head.
+In turn, it'll make it easier to upgrade or replace your shower head.

-A traditional type of shower valve is the mixing valve, designed to draw water to the shower head from the hot and cold taps.
-Mixing valves are primarily found in older houses and are less popular in newer builds.
+A traditional type of shower valve is the mixing valve.
+It's designed to draw water to the shower head from the hot and cold taps.
+Mixing valves are primarily found in older houses.
+They are less popular in newer builds.

-A mixing valve cannot regulate sudden changes in water pressure, so someone showering runs a risk of getting scalded if a sink, toilet or washer unexpectedly draws cold water.
+A mixing valve cannot regulate sudden changes in water pressure.
+Care must be taken when showering.
+Someone can get scalded if a sink, toilet or washer draws cold water.

-Tip: To help avoid scalds in a home with mixing valves, lower the water heater thermostat to 120 degrees Fahrenheit.
+Tip: You can help avoid scalds in a home with mixing valves.
+Start by lowering the water heater thermostat to 120 degrees Fahrenheit.

 Pressure Balancing Valves

-Pressure balancing valves, also called mechanical or anti-scald valves, are the most common types of shower valves.
-A pressure balancing valve is designed to rebalance the water pressure to keep the shower from becoming excessively hot.
-The mechanism contains pistons or diaphragms built to move with fluctuations in water pressure to balance the hot and cold water supplies.
-These can keep the water temperature constant within 2-3 degrees Fahrenheit.
+Pressure balancing valves are the most common types of shower valves.
+They are also called mechanical or anti-scald valves.
+A pressure balancing valve is designed to rebalance the water pressure.
+This is to keep the shower from becoming excessively hot.
+The mechanism contains pistons or diaphragms.

 Most pressure balancing valves have a single control and a handle.
 Water becomes warmer or colder when the valve is turned left or right.

-Tip: Some older homes may not be equipped with plumbing durable enough for pressure balancing valves.
+Tip: Check your plumbing.
+Some older homes may not be equipped with plumbing durable enough for these valves.

-Thermostatic valves are designed to maintain both water pressure and temperature.
-The thermostatic valve mechanism contains a thermosensitive element that adjusts the flow of hot or cold water based on changes in temperature.
-Many thermostatic valves include a dial that allows users to preset the water temperature.
+Thermostatic valves are designed to maintain water pressure and temperature.
+The thermostatic valve mechanism contains an element that adjusts the flow of hot and cold water.
+The mechanism is based on changes in temperature.
+Many valves include a dial to allow users to preset the temp.

-A thermostatic shower valve often includes a volume control feature that allows users to set the amount of water coming from each outlet.
+A thermostatic shower valve often includes a volume control feature.
+This allows users to set the amount of water coming from each outlet.
 Thermostatic valves are popular shower valves.
 But, they can be more expensive than pressure-balancing valves.
 There are four types of thermostatic valves.

-Diverter valves are designed to direct water to the required shower components from a bathtub, allowing for bathroom to have a tub shower combo.
+Diverter valves are unique.
+They are designed to direct water to the shower components from a tub.
+This option allows a bathroom to have a tub shower combo.
 There are three shower diverter valve types.

-- A tee diverter consists of a pull arm on a tap, usually the bathtub faucet.
-When the water reaches desired temperature, the user pulls the arm to block the tap and the diverter valve directs the flow to the shower.
+- A tee diverter consists of a pull arm on a tap.
+This is usually the bathtub faucet.
+When the water reaches desired temperature, the user pulls the arm.
+This is to block the tap.
+Then, the diverter valve directs the flow to the shower.

-- A two-valve diverter uses a rotating control for hot and cold, and a second control to divert water between the tub and the shower.
+- A two-valve diverter uses a rotating control for hot and cold.
+It has a second control to divert water between the tub and the shower.

-- A three-valve diverter allows individual adjustments of cold and hot water, plus a central knob to divert water between the tub and the shower.
+- A three-valve diverter allows single adjustments of cold and hot water.
+Plus, it has a central knob to divert water between the tub and the shower.

-Transfer valves allow water to flow to multiple outlets, such as a handheld shower head, without shutting off the main shower.
+Transfer valves allow water to flow to multiple outlets.
+An example is using a handheld shower head, without shutting off the main shower.
 Some transfer valves allow the use of multiple components at a time.

-Most plumbing certification and code organizations have anti-scald requirements for plumbing fixtures to control water temperature in showers.
-Knowing the different shower valve types can help your home stay up to code and provide flow control to make your showers as comfortable as possible.
+Most plumbing certification and code organizations have anti-scald requirements for plumbing fixtures.
+Knowing the different shower valve types can help your home stay up to code.
+It can also provide flow control.
+Know your options to make your showers as comfortable as possible.